KAMLESH22NIMSE/KAMLESH_NEW-DEMO/README.md

 # KAMLESH_NEW-DEMO
-this is from prime course
+this is from prime course...